 Where the design community meets.

-Software Developer / UX Joined about 3 years ago
+Software Developer / UX Joined over 3 years ago

 Casual recommendation: If you are looking for blue light filtering products, all modern computers offer this in software as 'NightShift', 'Night Light' or the like.
 Additionally, understand that all methods of this affect your ability to design as per how your user will see your product and that you will have to review designs without them which may require rework.
 (Reducing blue light causes contrast differences spectrum-wide.)

 If you are a programmer, you might be surprised but other people normally don’t like hierarchies.
 Nested structures are hard to grasp, remember, navigate, and grouping is very often non-intuitive.
 Nested tabs are one of the worst UI patterns out there.

 Step one, redesign product for the people who don't use it.